We may earn income from affiliate advertising links in this post.

 My appreciation for awamori developed during a shore excursion in Naha.
 I was on Holland America’s MS Volendam, a 1432 passenger luxury cruise ship registered in the Netherlands and our 14-day Taiwan & Japan itinerary featured ports of call in Hong Kong, Manila (Philippines), Kaohsiung and Keelung (Taiwan), Naha, Fukuoka, Nagasaki (Japan) and Shanghai (China).

 While at other ports, I’d participated in escorted shore excursions–from the street markets in Hong Kong’s New Territories to the thermal waters at Tienlai Hot Springs in Taiwan.
-In Okinawa, I opted for independent exploration.
+In Okinawa, one of the top places to visit in Japan for food lovers, I opted for independent exploration.

 I was keen to sample awamori, the legendary “island sake” of Okinawa at its historic and modern day source.
 If you’re a fan of distilled spirits such as whisky, rum or gin, a tour of Zuisen Distillery is a great choice for an Okinawa tour as it’s an opportunity to learn about one of Japan’s most historic liquors.

 Awamori is a distilled rice alcohol made of indica rice.
 It’s also known as zanpa awamori or shima-zake (island sake) and is a unique alcohol that’s indigenous to Japan’s tropical Okinawa islands.